 6. Press Save.

-Learn more about the end user experience: Edit custom properties
+Learn more about how end users use calculated properties in their documents: Edit custom properties

 Edit calculated properties